Player support – a customer support game changer in the games industry

 It is well documented that the games industry is experiencing unprecedented growth.
 Indeed, with Newzoo predicting that the sector will hit 180.1 billion by 2021, it is growing faster and becoming more competitive than ever before.

 This is transforming the industry.
 Where once studios could rely on their ability to design, develop and launch great games, they are increasingly looking beyond that for a point of competitive differentiation, and for many studios, it is customer service that will enable them to compete successfully in this fast maturing market.

 Moreover, the industry is realizing that customer service can be more than just a cost factor; it can be a significant revenue generator.
-According to PC Gamer, of the 400 million multiplayer online game players across the globe, only 180 million spend money through an active subscription, one-off payment, or retail purchase.
-Customer service can be the key to monetizing the remaining 220 million.
+Newzoo’s Global Games Market Report shared that there are more than 2.3 billion active gamers in the world, of which 46%, or 1.1 billion, spend money on games.
+Customer service can be the key to monetizing the remaining 54%.

 The bottom line